sbnb-io/sbnb/README-NVIDIA.md

 c1:00.1 Audio device [0403]: NVIDIA Corporation GA106 High Definition Audio Controller [10de:228e] (rev a1)
 ```

-Note the two hex numbers in parentheses, which represent the vendor ID and product ID.
+Note the two hex numbers in square brackets, which represent the vendor ID and product ID.
 Use these hex numbers in the commands below:

 ```
 echo 10de 2504 > /sys/bus/pci/drivers/vfio-pci/new_id